ricmontoyas/lab-git/README.md

 ## Deliverables

-- `main.ipynb` with your responses to each of the exercises.
+- `main.ipynb` with your responses to each of the exercises .

 ## Submission